ymesh/meShaderEd/README.txt

  Python (2.5 - 2.7)
  PyQt
  PIL (only for Windows)

 meShaderEd supports all Renderman compliant renderers and shader compilers, that are accessible by PATH environment variable in your system.
+Currently it was tested with PRMan, 3Delight, Air (partly wiyh Pixie and RenderDotC)

+Main features:

+* All nodes are in XML format
+* Node networks also stored in XML format
+* Clipboard Copy/Paste operations use XML format also.
+  You can copy any nodes to clipboard, paste them to text editor, edit and paste back to meShaderEd
+* Inside XML code nodes can contain Python code for further functionality enhancement.
+  This allows to write dynamic nodes with ability to control parameters and node behaviour.